shuozhixu/MaterLett_2025/README.md

 Elastic constants and LSR can be used directly in the CPFEM model.
 But can we use MD to inform the dislocation/precipitate interactions in CPFEM?

+If no, we should fit those precipitate-related parameters in CPFEM from experiments.

+Regardless, we should run MD simulations of dislocation/obstacle interactions.
+Otherwise, it won't make a good paper.

 ## Build the random structure

 Al0.3CoCrFeNi has an FCC lattice, according to [this paper](https://doi.org/10.1016/j.actamat.2022.118600).